sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 This is the most passive way of income you could ever generate in my opinion.
 My strategy here is simple - to provide all the information revolving around a certain product, give all the benefits of that product, inform my audience how will that product make their lives better.
 And just include my affiliate links while doing so.

-I have been affiliate with some personal finance platforms and some programming courses.
+I have been an affiliate with some personal finance platforms and some programming courses.
 I plan to add more affiliate products under my belt.

 The most important point to note here is that I promote ONLY those products that I have personally used and benefitted from.
 And, I would encourage you to do the same.

-If you are interested, [here's the list of resources](http://ngninja.com/resources) that me and my team at Ninja Academy use very religiously.
+If you are interested, [here's the list of resources](http://ngninja.com/resources) that I and my team at Ninja Academy use very religiously.

 ### Generate Passive Income With NO Money Required

 I get this question a lot - I have no money how do I go about earning passive income?

-My answer although a bit cliched is very simple - Internet is free, so use it to your advantage.
+My answer although a bit cliched is very simple - the Internet is free, so use it to your advantage.
 Blog.
-Create Instagram account, or a Facebook group.
-Create YouTube videos if you are good in front of camera.
-Pick your favorite platform and just start creating content on regular basis.
+Create an Instagram account or a Facebook group.
+Create YouTube videos if you are good in front of the camera.
+Pick your favourite platform and just start creating content on a regular basis.

 > First step is to JUST Start.
 And not worry about anything else.
 Just start something!

 Just keep in mind the Internet is your friend.
-So, study in depth about the field you love the most.
+So, study in-depth about the field you love the most.

-My strategy here is to consume content 1/3rd of my time that I am awake.
+My strategy here is to consume content 1/3rd of the time that I am awake.
 And product content and execute on the knowledge for the remaining 2/3rd of the time.
 Sleep less initially if required!
 Do whatever you'd have to to get there.
 But, be consistent in what you do.

 > Don't worry about the money.
 It will come to you.

-Trick here is to provide as much value as you can to your audience and just be patient.
-For the first 6 months, or a year if required - just create the best possible content.
+The trick here is to provide as much value as you can to your audience and just be patient.
+For the first 6 months or a year if required - just create the best possible content.
 The dollars will eventually flow in.

 > Generating passive income is a marathon.
 For the first 6 months just create valuable content and help your audience.
-Money will start rolling.
+The money will start rolling in.

 One thing I have learned in my journey is to never give up.
-For many years initially I had nothing.
+For many years initially, I had nothing.
 I wasn't making any money.
-But, eventually everything just fell into place - because of my hard work.
+But, eventually, everything just fell into place - because of my hard work.

 Please read this blog where I go in-depth about [how to build wealth with no money](http://ngninja.com/posts/build-wealth-with-no-money).